audioquality/gwc/README.md

 **v0.30 branch**

 This branch contains a few fixes and improvements from the master branch, but also the old non-essential code, like the confusing ledbar, inferior batch functionality, and lossy compression support.
-Check out this branch, if you know what you are doing.
+Check out this branch only if you know what you are doing.

 ## Installation